 Courses are taught from the perspective of what God says in the Bible about life in our world.
 Most courses range from three to four days of interactive discussion, accommodating a variety of learning styles.
 The small group atmosphere ensures the opportunity to be heard and to ask your teachers the tough questions.
 You will receive more hours of instruction than in a typical year at Bible college!
 Columbia Bible College offers seven credits (worth over $2300) and Pacific Life Bible College offers nine credits (worth over $1600) to graduates of Auxano who are accepted to their programs.

 Most assignments are completed in class, but also include reading and reviewing several highly respected Christian books, and maintaining a learning journal or blog on a weekly basis.

-Instructors in the current year include: Paul Zalinko, Andy Renton, Jim Badke, Ken Nettleton, Randy Hein, Danny Badke, James Prette, Tim Parker, Troy Dunham, Dave Jones, Tom & Joyce Hilchie, Justin Lenny, Tara Teng, and Glen & Deanna Kyle.
+Current teachers include: Paul Zalinko, Andy Renton, Jim Badke, Ken Nettleton, Chris Synesael, Randy Hein, Danny Badke, James Prette, Richard Priebe, Tim Parker, Troy Dunham, Dave Jones, Tom & Joyce Hilchie, Justin Lenny, Tara Teng, and Glen & Deanna Kyle.